Social insurance in Norway

 - Pregnancy benefit if you have to stop work because of pregnancy.

-- Parental benefit for 44 weeks after birth as compensation for loss of income.
+- Parental benefit after birth as compensation for loss of income.
 The benefit is calculated in the same way as sickness benefit.
-Can be given for 54 weeks if you choose a reduced rate.
+Can be given 100 percent or 80 percent, if you choose a reduced rate.
 The benefit period can be divided between the mother and father if both have earned the entitlement, i.e. have been gainfully employed during at lest six of the last ten months.
 Also applies during adoption.

 - Lump sum maternity grant at birth if not entitled to parental benefit.